Midwives' smartphones may help monitor laboring moms safely

 Summary

-This study looks at whether using a smartphone to monitor a mother's oxygen levels, breathing, and heart rate from a distance is safe when she receives remifentanil for labor pain.
-Normally, a midwife must stay in the room at all times due to risks like breathing problems.
-The study will compare 80 women who are monitored remotely to those with a midwife present, to see if remote monitoring is just as safe.
+This study looks at whether using a smartphone to remotely monitor a mother's oxygen levels, breathing, and heart rate during labor is safe when she receives remifentanil for pain.
+Currently, a midwife must stay in the room at all times due to risks of breathing problems.
+The study will compare 80 mothers who are monitored remotely (allowing the midwife to leave for up to 10 minutes) with those who have constant in-person monitoring.
+The goal is to see if remote monitoring can free up staff without increasing risks.

 Disclaimer Read more